 Fantasy golf is one of the fastest growing activities in the fantasy sports industry.
-You can play for free or with real money on the line, and you participate by assembling a roster of golfers who’ll be playing on a particular day or over the course of multiple days or tournaments.
+Popularized by fantasy football, fantasy sports has made its way virtually every sport you can imagine, including golf There are many ways that fantasy golf is played, but the basics are that you assemble a roster of golfers who’ll be playing in an event on a particular day or over the course of multiple days or tournaments.

-Although fantasy golf is trending, it isn’t particularly new, and there are many different configurations in which the game is played.
+Although fantasy golf is trending, it isn’t particularly new and the two largest providers of daily fantasy sports, DraftKings and FanDuel, both offer fantasy golf.
+There are many different configurations in which fantasy golf is played.
 In this article, we’ll focus on the salary cap structure because that’s the format that both DraftKings and FanDuel prefer for all of their games.
 In this style, every player is assigned a monetary value, and you have to complete a roster within the confines of a salary cap.
+You can play for free or with real money on the line.

 Fantasy Golf at DraftKings